mailcow/mailcow-dockerized-docs/docs/third_party-nextcloud.md

 It shows which commands have to be executed, these have to be placed in the php-fpm-mailcow container.

 As an an example run the following command to add the missing indices.
-`docker exec -it -u www-data $ (docker ps -f name = php-fpm-mailcow -q) bash -c "php / web / nextcloud / occ db: add-missing-indices"`
+`docker exec -it -u www-data $ (docker ps -f name = php-fpm-mailcow -q) bash -c "php /web/nextcloud/occ db: add-missing-indices"`

 ---

 ## Debugging & Troubleshooting

 It may happen that you cannot reach the Nextcloud instance from your network.
 This may be due to the fact that the entry of your subnet in the array 'trusted_proxies' is missing.
-You can make changes in the Nextcloud config.php in data/web/nextcloud/config/*.
+You can make changes in the Nextcloud config.php in `data/web/nextcloud/config/*`.

 ```
 'trusted_proxies' =>